cmrfrd/Dynamo_Deck/README.md

 Inside of the 'deck' template we need to define 'cards' or else we will end up with an empty deck.
 Basic Card instructions are made as follows:
 ```
-"card_instruction_name":{                <------name of the card instruction
+"card_instruction_name":{                <------name of the card instruction, can be any string
-    "repeat":5,                          <------times you want the instruction repeated.
+    "repeat":5,                          <------"repeat" is a key word and (as it says) repeats
+                                                the instruction as many times as you want.
                                                 This is an optional argument and will
                                                 default to 1 if not provided
     "front_face":{                       <------"front_face" is a key word that will